 Create a Batch account with the Azure portal

-Learn how to create an Azure Batch account in the Azure portal, and choose the account properties that fit your compute scenario.
-Learn where to find important account properties like access keys and account URLs.
+This topic shows how to create an Azure Batch account in the Azure portal, choosing the account properties that fit your compute scenario.
+You'll also learn where to find important account properties like access keys and account URLs.

-For background about Batch accounts and scenarios, see the feature overview.
+For background about Batch accounts and scenarios, see Batch service workflow and resources.

 Create a Batch account

-When creating a Batch account, you should generally choose the default Batch service mode, in which pools are allocated behind the scenes in Azure-managed subscriptions.
-In the alternative user subscription mode, which is no longer recommended for most scenarios, Batch VMs and other resources are created directly in your subscription when a pool is created.
+When creating a Batch account, you can choose between two pool allocation modes: user subscription and Batch service.
+For most cases, you should use the default Batch service mode, in which pools are allocated behind the scenes in Azure-managed subscriptions.
+In the alternative user subscription mode, Batch VMs and other resources are created directly in your subscription when a pool is created.
 To create a Batch account in user subscription mode, you must also register your subscription with Azure Batch, and associate the account with an Azure Key Vault.

 d.
 Location: The Azure region in which to create the Batch account.
 Only the regions supported by your subscription and resource group are displayed as options.